 - Supply your accountant with spreadsheet data

-* For the first two methods (above), your accountant needs to have Cashbook Complete installed in order to view/open your data file.
+* For the first three methods (above), your accountant needs to have Cashbook Complete installed in order to view/open your data file.

 If you’re an accountant, there’s no cost for you to work on your clients’ Cashbook data files.
 For more about using Cashbook as an accountant, please see the Cashbook Complete for Acountants page.

 The Cashbook can import customer and product data from a spreadsheet.
 However, it’s not possible to import transactional or accounting data from other programs into Cashbook.
 For more details, search in the software’s Help for either “Importing Contacts” or “Importing Products”.

 Yes.
 The imported data will be merged with the data that is already in the Cashbook.
 You will need to download your bank statement as a QIF file from your bank’s website.
 For more information, search Cashbook Help for “Importing a Bank Statement”.

 If you’re unsure how to download transactions/statements for your bank specifically, please talk to your bank for instructions.